TaterTotterson/hassio-addons-tater/README.md

 # Tater Add-ons for Home Assistant

-This repository contains a Home Assistant add-on for running [Tater](https://github.com/TaterTotterson/Tater) directly on your Home Assistant system.
+This repository contains Home Assistant add-ons for running [Tater](https://github.com/TaterTotterson/Tater) and its required services directly on your Home Assistant system.

 ## 🥔 Install Tater for Home Assistant